OpenClassrooms-Student-Center/alumnis/content/students/melissa.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Me reconvertir professionnellement au développement d'application iOS.
 short_description: J'aime les abeilles, le soleil et la mer.
-J'apprends à coder pour quitter les codes papiers (droit) et me diriger vers le Code avec un grand C (informatique).
+Je quitte les codes papiers pour le Code avec un grand C.

 # don't touch that
 template: students